 CHEF 1340 Meat Preparation and Cooking (2-4-3) Study of the preparation, storage, and cooking techniques for beef, pork, lamb, poultry, seafood, and game.
 Includes moist, dry, and combination heat preparation methods as related to both classical and modern methods of preparation of dishes.
+Prerequisite IFWA 1401

-Prerequisites: IFWA 1401 emphasis on the similarities in production and service systems.
+CHEF 1441 American Regional Cuisine (2-6-4) A study of the development of regional cuisine's in the United States with emphasis on the similarities in production and service systems.
 Application of skills to develop, organize, and build a portfolio of recipe strategies and production systems.
-Prerequisites: IFWA 1427, PSTR 2431
+Prerequisite IFWA 1427, PSTR 2431

-CHEF 1441 American Regional Cuisine (2-6-4) A study of the development of regional cuisine's in the United States with

 CHEF 1445 International Cuisine (2-6-4) The study of classical cooking skills associated with the preparation and service of international and ethnic cuisines.
 Topics include similarities between food production systems used in the United States and other regions of the world.
-Prerequisites: IFWA 1427, PSTR 2431
+Prerequisite IFWA 1427, PSTR 2431